 Made by a reputable company.
-Easy to fit, very quiet, and extremely affordable with three mounting options.
+A reliable, high-quality fan that won't break the bank.
+Easy to fit, very quiet, and extremely affordable with 3 mounting options.

 Doesn't come with a remote, but compatible units are available.

-An intuitive model that can be controlled by voice with app; also compatible with Alexa.
-Versatile with 10 control settings and an LED light with 16 brightness levels.
+An intuitive model that can be controlled by voice with included app.
+Also compatible with Alexa.
+Versatile, with 10 control settings and an LED with 16 brightness levels.
 Helpful customer service.

-Pricey.
 Doesn't move as much air as you may expect for the price.
-Requires some tech savvy to set up, and the app occasionally has issues.
-Many plastic components.
+Requires some tech-skills to set up, and the app occasionally has issues.

 Ceiling fans are ideal alternatives to expensive air conditioners.
 Not only are fans more energy efficient, they’re usually more attractive than AC units.
 They also circulate air effectively to cool down your home.
 The right type of ceiling fan can even keep your home warm — and heating costs down — in the winter, making it more versatile than an air conditioner, too.
 But shopping for a ceiling fan can be tough.
 With so many options on the market, how do you choose the right model for you?